 In contrast, if you invest in a buy to let property in your own name, you will have to pay:

 Capital gains tax if you make a profit when you sell the property

 Tax on your rental income

-How to choose the right commercial buy to let mortgage
+How to choose the right commercial buy to let mortgage for limited company

-A longer or shorter mortgage term.
+Mortgage term.
 A longer term means your monthly payments are lower, but a shorter term can save you money in the long term.

 Interest only or repayment mortgage.
 Interest only deals cost less per month.
 But you'll need to save up separately to pay off your mortgage, or sell your property when the mortgage ends.
 Here's how to decide.

 It's a good idea to consider these options before you start comparing limited company buy to let mortgage rates.